reshafahlevi/IAccessSolutions/README.md

 # IAccessSolutions
-A. File 1.csv for test upload file
+1. File 1.csv for test upload file
-B. Create code using visual studio 2019
+2. Create code using visual studio 2019
-C. If clone code from git repository and Reference can't be loaded from source code please doing step on bellow :
+3. If clone code from git repository and Reference can't be loaded from source code please doing step on bellow :

 1. Open  --> Package Manager Console
 2. Write --> dotnet restore